 Keep in mind that any changes to the project scope will impact the project budget and costs, so keep a close eye on scope creep.
 If the project cost deviates too much from what you budgeted, let your stakeholders know so you can proactively come up with an action plan.

 A successful project ends close to (but under) the forecasted project budget.
 If you spent too much money, you either underestimated your project budget or had too many unforeseen expenses.
 If this happens, hold a project post mortem meeting to evaluate why that happened and prevent it from happening in the future.

 On the flipside, spending too little of your budget is also not ideal.
 You estimated these costs for a reason, and if you came in significantly under budget, your cost budgeting process was inaccurate.
 Log this information as historical data and keep it in mind for future projects, so you can increase your accuracy during the cost estimation phase.

 To keep track of all of your project’s information, use a work management platform like Asana.
-From project costing and kickoff to post-mortem, Asana helps you stay in sync with your project team members and stakeholders during the entire project process.Try work management with Asana
+From project costing and kickoff to post-mortem, Asana helps you stay in sync with your project team members and stakeholders during the entire project process.Try Asana for finance teams